 You will be able to click on the wall segment and break it.
 It is be best to place a wall break on either side of the three wall bump out.

-Take note of the fact that the three walls of the box window, and the invisible wall combine to form a complete room.
-If you again click on the Select Objects tool, and then double click in the middle of the box window room, the Room Specification dialog will display, and the values for Floor Height and Ceiling can be changed to alter the height of the box window as necessary.
+- Take note of the fact that the three walls of the bay window, and the invisible wall combine to form a complete room.
+If you again click on the Select Objects tool, and then double click in the middle of the bay window room, the Room Specification dialog will display, and the values for Floor Height and Ceiling can be changed to alter the height of the bay window as necessary.